kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project
+# Deploy Netflix Clone on AWS Cloud using Jenkins

-In this project, we will deploy a Netflix clone application as a Docker container on a Kubernetes cluster through a secure CI/CD pipeline using Jenkins, a popular CI/CD tool.
+In this project, we will deploy a Netflix clone application as a Docker container on a AWS Kubernetes cluster through a secure CI/CD pipeline using Jenkins, a popular CI/CD tool.
 Along with Jenkins, we will incorporate a comprehensive security pipeline using tools such as SonarQube, Trivy, and OWASP Dependency-Check.
 Additionally, we will integrate monitoring with Prometheus and Grafana and implement GitOps with ArgoCD for Kubernetes deployment.

 ![Screenshot 2024-12-14 125517](https://github.com/user-attachments/assets/285817c7-5b47-4337-947e-cd9e828bf3a6)